brkessler99/data_550_midterm_project/README.md

 four US regions that are possible to feature in this report: Midwest, Northeast, South, and West.
 To include a region in the rendered report, set the associated Boolean value to `TRUE`.
 Conversely, set the Boolean value to `FALSE` to exclude a region.
+Additional CDC SArs-CoV-2 surveillance data through April 2024 became available.
+These data are found at `test_raw_data/wastewater_feb25.csv.zip` in the GitHub directory.
+To change the data source from the original data to the updated data in this report, set the associated Boolean value for `original_data` to `FALSE`.

 # Code directory